Azure/blobxfer/docs/10-cli-usage.md

 * `--rename` renames a single file to the target destination or source path.
 This can only be used when transferring a single source file to a destination and can be used with any command.
+* `--stdin-as-page-blob-size` allows a page blob size to be set if known beforehand when using `stdin` as a source and the destination is a page blob
 * `--strip-components N` will strip the leading `N` components from the local file path on upload.
 The default is `0`.